datastax/dc-failover-demo/README.md

 The following services are created as part of this demo:

-- 6 EC2 instances for [DataStax Distribution of Apache Cassandra][ddac] nodes segregated in two data-centers:
+- 6 EC2 instances for Cassandra nodes segregated in two data-centers:
     - Region us-east-1: 3 EC2 `m5.2xlarge` instances across 3 Availability Zones (AZ).
     - Region us-west-2: 3 EC2 `m5.2xlarge` instances across 3 AZs.
 - 6 EC2 `m5.large` instances to be used for application services, one in each AZ.